-The owners of the item or collection may need to be included in your partnership agreement, or sign up to the terms of grant, if a grant is awarded.
-Please include this in your Expression of Interest if you think this will apply to your project.
+The owners of the item or collection may need to be included in your partnership agreement, or sign up to the terms and conditions, if a grant is awarded.
+Please include this in your Project Enquiry if you think this will apply to your project.

-If you are planning a capital building project with the purpose of storing or displaying a collection that you do not own we will require the owner of the collection to agree to the terms of grant (and any additional conditions set out in the grant contract) if a grant is awarded.
-Please include this in your Expression of Interest, if you think this will apply to your project.
+If you are planning a capital building project with the purpose of storing or displaying a collection that you do not own we will require the owner of the collection to agree to the terms and conditions (and any additional conditions we set out) if a grant is awarded.
+Please include this in your Project

+Enquiry, if you think this will apply to your project.